guiklink/portfolio/_projects/3-Twig.md

 <iframe src="https://player.vimeo.com/video/137813432" width="758" height="426" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/137813432">Simple walking GAIT</a> from <a href="https://vimeo.com/user43396191">Guilherme Klink</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 # Introduction
-The game industry has been showing one of the fastest grows among all other sectors of the economy and estimated sales in 2015 will reach $111.1 billion dollars.
-With such accreditation and crescent competition among its ranks is no surprise that companies like Bungie invested $150 million dollars on its later game "Destiny" or Konami invested over $60 million dollars in its coming "Metal Gear Solid: Phantom Pain".
-Aiming to top their sales and reach more and more players, game producers found out that the secret to make a best selling game is it to make it immersive.
-Modern games improve the player experience by combining the narrative aspect of the movies and interactivity.
-In order to keep this immersion,  a key factor is realism, the player's experience can be instantly ravaged if realism is broken.
+Aiming to top their sales and reach more players, video game producers found out that the secret to make a best selling game is it to make it realistic.

-What is realism in something fictional?
+However, what is realism in something fictional such a game?

-The answer is simple, in games things need to behave, look and move according to what would be expected in the game "world".
-The game industry hires the best AI professionals to ensure that things in the game behave smartly and as expected, in fact lots of learning algorithms comes from games.
-The Final Fantasy franchise invested lots of resources in developing hair that looks so real that later was even incorporated in movies.
-The actor Kiefer Sutherland was hired to have his face motion captured just for the sake of perfectly  animating the face of the character Snake in Metal Gear using a technology similar to Hollywood Blockbusters.

-In order to understand the purpose of Twig, let's talk about the last aspect of the previous paragraph, the animation.
-To make things move appropriately , animators design various sets of animations for every specific movement they expect the character to perform from running, jumping and fighting to even plucking a flower from the ground.
+The answer is simple, in games things need to behave, look and move accordingly to what would be expected in the "world" where the game takes place.
+In order to understand the purpose of Twig, let's talk about how things move accordingly.
+Animators design various sets of animations for every specific movement they expect the character to perform from running, jumping and fighting to even plucking a flower from the ground.
 A character will have different animations to sit in different chairs, just because the chair's size changes.
 At this point you probably already guessed, generating this huge animation library is very expensive and time taking, not to mention prohibitive for universities and independent developers.

-What if instead of animating everything, we could use simplified a movement [GAIT](https://en.wikipedia.org/wiki/Gait)?
-Simple enough that it would not be to hard to implement nor require heavy processing power therefore not compromising other aspects of the game, but still able to adapt to small peculiarities and lower cost to produce.
-Twig was developed for these purposes by Professor Ian Douglas Horswill from Northwestern University.
+The idea behind TWIG is to create a simplified movement [gait](https://en.wikipedia.org/wiki/Gait), simple enough that it would not be too hard to implement nor require heavy processing power, therefore not compromising other aspects of the game (e.g. AI and rendering), but still able to adapt to small peculiarities and with a lower cost to produce.
+Twig was developed by Professor Ian Douglas Horswill from Northwestern University.

 My project consisted of creating a Twig walking GAIT for a biped humanoid.
 As shown in the video, the Twig GAIT implemented, although simple, would do a very good job as the GAIT of robot (I couldn't stop thinking about C3PO), a cartoon character or maybe a kid.

 # Unity3D
-To implement the Twig walking GAIT I used [Unity3D](http://unity3d.com/5?gclid=CNngyI300scCFYI7gQodzBYMlQ), for the following reasons:
+My implementation of Twig used Unity3D.
+[Unity3D](http://unity3d.com/5?gclid=CNngyI300scCFYI7gQodzBYMlQ) is a common simulation and graphics rendering engine used in generating virtual environments.
+Some benefits of Unity3D are as follows:

 1. It can be used in both Windows and MAC
 2. Produce games for all the most popular platforms and cellphones